 WATDA changed its name to Wisconsin Automobile & Truck Dealers Association (WATDA) in 1976.

-Other areas where WATDA has been successful on behalf of the dealer body include pioneering franchise laws to protect dealers from unjust manufacturer action, implementing the WATDA Insurance Trust offering low cost hospital insurance for members, and eliminating the statutory finance reserve $25 cap.
+Other areas where WATDA has been successful on behalf of the dealer body include pioneering franchise laws to protect dealers from unjust manufacturer action and eliminating the statutory finance reserve $25 cap.
 In addition, retaining trade-in difference for sales tax, the Sunday closing law, overtime exemptions, and practical disclosure laws are among the issues WATDA has continued to represent dealers' interests to government and the public.

 Since 1929 WATDA has been dedicated to serving the car and truck dealers' needs in Wisconsin.
 United through membership in WATDA, members seek to achieve through "one voice" that which is impossible or too expensive to achieve alone.